n1ghtmare/n1ghtmare.github.io/_posts/2023-08-29-dynamic-vs-static-dispatch-in-rust.md

 Before we proceed, let's present some code which we will use as a base for the rest of this post.

-We start with the following trait:
+We'll start with the following trait:

 ```rust
 trait Renderable {